RTXteam/RTX-KG2/README.md

   - `iri`: a URI where the user can get more information about this node (we try to make these resolvable wherever possible)
   - `name`: a display name for the node
-  - `provided_by`: a CURIE ID (which corresponds to an actual node in KG2) for the upstream source database that is the definitive source for information about this node
+  - `knowledge_source`: A CURIE ID (which corresponds to an actual node in KG2) for the upstream information resource that is the definitive source for information about this node.
+  - `provided_by`: This slot is deprecated.
+Refer to `knowledge_source`.
   - `publications`: a list of CURIE IDs of publications (e.g., `PMID` or `ISBN` or `DOI` identifiers) that contain information about this node
   - `replaced_by`: a CURIE ID for the node that replaces this node, for cases